dodyg/practical-aspnetcore/projects/3-0/README.md

 * [Data format - Send string, enum and datetime](/projects/3-0/grpc-5)

-  This sample shows how to define Protocol Buffer format to support sending enum, string and datetime.
+  This sample shows how to define Protocol Buffers format to support sending enum, string and datetime.

 ## Json